axl-art/Game-of-life/README.md

-# Game of life in FORTRAN 90!
+# Conway's Game of Life in FORTRAN 90!
 This project establishes the rules of the game of life for Conway to obtain cellular automata.

 Execution: